-Ric Ocasek Separated From His Wife Of 28 Years Last Year, But She Was There For Him At The End
+Ric Ocasek Separated From His Wife of 28 Years Last Year, but She Was There for Him at the End

 Another image posted showed floral tributes, and toy cars, left outside their Manhattan home by fans and neighbors.

-The singer's hits included “Just What I Needed” and “My Best Friend’s Girl,” and he went on to produce a number of respected rock albums including Weezers’ so-called Blue Album.
+The singer’s hits included “You Might Think” and “My Best Friend’s Girl,” and he went on to produce a number of respected rock albums, including Weezer’s so-called Blue Album.
 He was 75, and, according to the New York City Medical Examiner, the cause of death was “hypertensive and atherosclerotic cardiovascular disease,” or heart disease.
 “Pulmonary emphysema,” or lung disease, was also a contributing factor, The Daily Beast reported.